 Much like compensation planning, territory planning must align with strategic objectives above all else.
 This article will cover why companies split territories by different attributes and how to design territories.

 Introducing territories to an organization is tricky.
-If not adequately thought through, people may not be able to make a patch productive through no fault of their own, and your company runs the risk of losing talented employees.
+If not adequately thought through, people may be unable to make a patch productive through no fault of their own, and your company risks losing talented employees.

 There are many considerations to weigh before dividing up accounts.